Outside Tour: Performance notes

 Early in the tour, the "almost 100% Nails audience" provided a challenge to Bowie, who said "In those first weeks, we had to adjust emotionally to the fact that we were going to be challenged every night to get in sync with what people were coming to the show for.
 But then you start to recognize that if you're going to continue, you'd better enjoy what you're doing.
 The more we did that, the more it communicated to the audience.
 That's how it went from survival to being a good tour."

 Bowie signed copies of his album at a local record store while in New York on 26 September 1995.

 Morrissey was slated to be the opening act of the European tour, but he suddenly and unexpectedly quit just before the Aberdeen Exhibition Centre performance on 29 November 1995.
 The support slot was filled on later dates by The Gyres, Echobelly, Placebo, Electrafixion (with Ian McCulloch) and a variety of local bands.

 After the 20 February 1996 show in Paris, the band took a break until June, but when the shows resumed the band did not include George Simms, Pete Schwartz or Carlos Alomar, who left the tour with Bowie's blessing to care for his wife, Robin Clark, who had taken ill.
 Shows from this "Summer Festivals" leg often included yet-to-be-released tracks from Bowie's upcoming Earthling album.

 The Kremlin Palace Concert Hall performance on 18 June 1996 was recorded and a 50-minute broadcast was later shown on Russian Television.
 Other television coverage included the entire 22 June Loreley Festival performance on German TV (Rockpalast) and excerpts from the Phoenix Festival performance on 18 July broadcast on British TV with BBC Radio broadcasting a six-song selection from the performance.
 One song from this performance, "The Hearts Filthy Lesson", was released on the live CD LiveAndWell.com (1999/2021).
 The Tel Aviv and Balingen dates were both broadcast on FM radio in their respective countries.

 Live recordings

 Dallas, Texas (Ouvrez le Chien (Live Dallas 95))

 The 13 October 1995 show, recorded at the Starplex Amphitheater in Dallas Texas, was released on music streaming platforms as David Bowie Ouvrez le Chien (Live Dallas 95) in July 2020 and on CD and vinyl on 30 October 2020.
 The streaming release includes two live songs recorded at the Birmingham performance as well.
-Ouvrez le Chien charted at #32 on the UK albums chart.
+Ouvrez le Chien charted at #32 on the UK albums chart and #87 in Ireland.
 "Ouvrez le Chien" is a partial lyric from Bowie's 1970 song "All the Madmen", which he repeated in his 1993 song "The Buddha of Suburbia".
 This release is part of the 6-album set Brilliant Live Adventures.